 Brethren Volunteer Service offers several avenues of support for volunteers

-- A three-week orientation spent with fellow volunteers.
+- An orientation training experience spent with fellow volunteers.
 This time is spent focusing on the mindset of a volunteer.
 Read more about orientation and see upcoming dates here.

 - Continued support by BVS staff.
 Volunteers in the field can rely on the BVS team to support their work.

 - Special Older Adult service options.
 Read more about the Older Adult program in BVS.

 - Health insurance.
 Brethren Volunteer Service, through a partnership with the Catholic Volunteer Network, offers health insurance to all volunteers free of charge.
 Read more about insurance here.